dcycle/docker-translator/example01/test-file.md

 ---
-title: "This should be 'test' translated"
+title: "This: should be 'test' translated"
 something:
 - whatever: This should be translated
 something_else: "This should be translated"